MehavarshiniThangavel/VoiceChatBot/README.md

 3. OpenAI API Key Issues
   If you get an error like Invalid API Key, check that your .env file contains the correct API key and that it's being loaded correctly.

-Acknowledgments
-LangChain: A powerful framework for large language model-based applications.
-OpenAI: Provides the GPT-3 API for intelligent chatbot responses.
-pyttsx3: A Python library for text-to-speech synthesis.